playframework/playframework/documentation/manual/releases/release27/migration27/JavaHttpContextMigration27.md

 1. `play.mvc.Controller.session(String key, String value)`
 1. `play.mvc.Controller.session(String key)`

-The new way to retrieve the session of a request is the call the `session()` method of a `Http.Request` instance.
+The new way to retrieve the session of a request is to call the `session()` method of a `Http.Request` instance.
 The new way to manipulate the session is to call corresponding [`play.mvc.Result`](api/java/play/mvc/Result.html) methods.
 For example:

 #### Before